stfc/PSyclone/lib/profiling/tau/README.md

 ## Dependencies

-TAU must be installed at link time, though not when compiling the PSyData wrapper.
+TAU must be available at link time but is not actually required when compiling the PSyData wrapper.

 This profiling library uses the [PSyData API](